Rosetta Records Project: Celebrating Women in Early Blues and Jazz Music

 ABOUT THE TEAM:

 AMERICANA MUSIC PRODUCTIONS collaborates with musicians, estates, record labels, museums, and other entities to preserve archives and share the important stories found in them through historical releases, exhibitions, writing, discographies, and more.
 Learn more at digamericana.com.
 AMP’s team includes Sophie Abramowitz, David Beal, Parker Fishel, Fran Mayo, and Matthew Rivera.
-Sophie is a writer, educator, and media producer, who holds a PhD in English Literature and American Studies from the University of Virginia, and works at Smithsonian Folkways Recordings.
+Sophie is a writer, educator, and media producer, who holds a PhD in English Literature and American Studies and works at Smithsonian Folkways Recordings.
 David is a writer and music archivist in New York.
 Parker is an archivist and researcher who has worked with the Bob Dylan Center, Carly Simon and the Leonard Cohen Family Trust.
 His book is Bob Dylan: Mixing Up the Medicine (Callaway, 2023).
 Fran is an independent real estate consultant who enjoys lending her marketing, branding, and project management skills to archival music projects.
 Matthew is a jazz archivist, writer, and radio programmer who runs the Hot Club of New York.

 Research support for this project comes from: